-(1) A court decision which has been declared to be subject to immediate execution is executed before it becomes final.
-The court enters a separate ruling in which it declares the decision to be subject to immediate execution.

-(2) Court decisions which are subject to immediate execution include:

-1) a decision which reinstates an official in a public service position;

-2) a decision which orders payment of due remuneration not received but not for more than two months;

-3) other cases provided in the law.
+- (1) A court decision which has been declared enforceable without delay is executed before it becomes final.
+The court enters a separate order in which it declares the decision to be enforceable without delay. - (2) Court decisions which are enforceable without delay include: - 1) a decision which reinstates an official in a public service position; - 2) a decision which orders payment of due remuneration not received but not for more than two months; - 3) other cases provided by law.

-(3) The court may, on the basis of an application of a participant of the proceedings and by a separate ruling, declare a court decision to be subject to immediate execution also in the case that execution of the decision at a later date would materially harm the rights of a participant of the proceedings, or would be subject to difficulty or impossible.
-When declaring a court decision to be subject to immediate execution, the court has regard to the rights of other participants of the proceedings and the public interests.
-Where this is possible, the court invites the other participants of the proceedings to submit their position regarding the immediate execution.

-(4) When declaring a court decision to be subject to immediate execution the court may require the participant of the proceedings to give a money security in order to provide for return of performance.
-The security is deposited in the account designated by the court and is returned after the court decision becomes final or after immediate execution is suspended or terminated.

-(5) An appeal may be lodged against the ruling which declares a court decision to be subject to immediate execution, or refuses to make such declaration.
-The ruling entered by the circuit court in respect of the appeal is not subject to further appeal.

-(6) The court may, at any time and on the basis of an application from a participant of the proceedings, enter a ruling by which it suspends the execution of the court decision declared to be subject to immediate execution.

-(7) Immediate execution may not be ordered in respect of a court decision which has been annulled or varied by a new decision which has not yet become final.

-(8) Anything received pursuant to a court decision declared to be subject to immediate execution, and to any administrative act issued on the basis of that decision, must be returned when the decision subject to immediate execution is annulled or varied, and any other consequences of execution must be eliminated.
+- (3) The court may, on the basis of an application of a participant in proceedings and by a separate order, declare a court decision to be enforceable without delay also in the case that execution of the decision at a later date would materially harm the rights of a participant in proceedings, or would be subject to difficulty or impossible.
+When declaring a court decision to be enforceable without delay, the court has regard to the rights of other participants in proceedings and the public interests.
+Where this is possible, the court invites the other participants in proceedings to submit their position regarding execution without delay. - (4) When declaring a court decision to be enforceable without delay the court may require the participant in proceedings to give a money security in order to provide for return of performance.
+The security is deposited in the account designated by the court and is returned after the court decision becomes final or after execution without delay is suspended or terminated. - (5) An interlocutory appeal may be lodged against the order which declares a court decision to be enforceable without delay, or refuses to such declaration.
+The order entered by the circuit court in respect of the interlocutory appeal is not subject to further appeal. - (6) The court may, at any time and on the basis of an application from a participant in proceedings, enter an order by which it suspends the execution of the court decision declared to be enforceable without delay. - (7) A court decision which has been annulled or varied by a new decision which has not yet become final may not be enforced without delay. - (8) Anything received in accordance with a court decision declared to be enforceable without delay, and to any administrative act issued on the basis of that decision, must be returned when the decision declared to be enforceable without delay is annulled or varied, and any other consequences of execution must be eliminated.
 The obligation of return is subject to the provisions of the Law of Obligations Act concerning unjust enrichment.
-The court may, of its own motion or on the basis of an application by an interested person, impose, in the judgment which annuls or varies the judgment subject to immediate execution, an obligation on a participant of the proceedings to return anything he or she received pursuant to the judgment subject to immediate execution or of any administrative act issued on its basis, or to eliminate any other consequences of execution.

-(9) Provided execution was lawful, no claims for the compensation of damage arise from execution of a judgment declared subject to immediate execution.
+The court may, of its own motion or on the basis of an application by an interested person, impose, in the judgment which annuls or varies the judgment subject to immediate execution, an obligation on a participant in proceedings to return anything he or she received in accordance with the judgment subject to immediate execution or of any administrative act issued on its basis, or to eliminate any other consequences of execution. - (9) Provided execution was lawful, no claims for the compensation of damage arise from execution of a judgment declared to be enforceable without delay.

 § 248.
-Failure to execute a court decision which has become final
+Failure to execute a court decision which has become enforceable